lukis101/VRCUnityStuffs/Scripts/Editor/README.md

 * Layer copy-pasting and duplication (including cross-controller) via context menu or keyboard shortcuts
 * F2 keyboard shortcut to rename selected layer
 * Instead of the annoying list scrollbar reset, get new or edited layer in view
+* Disable undo of "Paste Sub-Sate Machine" action as it leaves dangling sub-assets.
+Manually delete pasted layers or sub-state machines to correctly dispose of majority _(but still not all)_ of sub-assets!

 ![Animator Extensions context menu](.img/AnimatorExtensions_Context.png)